ARRIVALS AND

 NON CYCLISTS

-For NON-CYCLIST GUESTS there are many daily excursions by ferryboat, bus or train to the major attractions in the area including Verona, Venezia and Milano.
+For NON-CYCLIST GUESTS there are many daily excursions by ferry boat, bus or train to the major attractions in the area including Verona, Venezia and Milano.
 You can find info here.
-(All these activities are not included in the price of the package)
+(These activities are not included in the price of the package)

 Contact us and